drewross/boilerplate/README.md

 <h1>Front-end boilerplate</h1>
-<p>This front-end boilerplate utilizes HTML, Sass, Grunt, jQuery, PHP, susy and more.</p>
+<p>This is a front-end boilerplate that utilizes Grunt, Sass, jQuery, PHP, susy and more.
+Below you'll find examples &amp; HTML markup for the components in this boilerplate. <i>Coming soon: Javascript functions will be available to grab from here rather than having an all inclusive js file.
+More modules will be added to go along with these building blocks.
+Utility classes and mixin markup will be documented.</i></p>

 <p>See the documentation <a href="http://www.gramophone.roztocki.com/" target="_blank">here</a>.